 - Union members

-Even spouses and children put at risk through secondhand asbestos exposure.
-Workers who came home in asbestos-covered clothing did not realize they were putting their families at risk too.
+Even spouses and children can be put at risk through secondhand asbestos exposure.
+Workers who came home in asbestos-covered clothing did not realize they were putting their family members at risk too.

 Asbestos Lung Cancer Legal Help